sanmaximilian/kandikrash_react/README.md

 # kandikrash_react
-Candy Crash alike in react
+Candy Crush alike in react

 Based on Candy Crush in React By